openshift/enhancements/enhancements/builds/entitlements.md

 In V4.x, with

-- the removal of the docker daemon
+- the removal of the docker daemon, meaning no docker socket and no access to the host's content
-- and the total replacement of the openshift ansible based installer
+- and the total replacement of the openshift ansible based installer, so no gathering of entitlements during install

 all those 3.x mechanisms are gone, and a series of steps from either the cluster admin and/or developer attempting to run OpenShift Builds leveraging entitled content must be performed after install to enable access to the entitled